 4 credit hours, 4 contact hours (Lecture: 4; Lab: 0); Semesters Offered: Fall, Spring, Summer.

-Prerequisite: Minimum grade of C in MATH 098 or satisfactory test score.
+Prerequisite: Minimum grade of C in MATH 098 or MATH 102, or satisfactory test score placing into MATH 101.

 Provides an introduction to one and two variable algebraic equations; linear inequalities; graphing with the rectangular coordinate system; polynomial operations; variation; factoring; an introduction to functions; and solving linear equations, systems of linear equations, and quadratic equations.
 A review of pre-algebra concepts is included.